 ACAP supports good practices for enhancing Student Safety, including those communicated in University Australia’s Good Practice Guidelines for Enhancing Student Safety (2011).
 The College’s governance and management arrangements include student representation on a number of committees enabling partnership with our students and the community to assess the levels of risk and responsibilities, and implement preventive measures.
 ACAP acknowledges that international students and students from country and outback regions in Australia may be especially vulnerable by being away from their own home support networks and can face higher safety and security hazards than their local domestic student peers due to different knowledge sets, particular living and travel arrangements and some community attitudes.
 ACAP proactively reinforces strategies for the integration of students of all nationalities and backgrounds on our campuses and in our communities, and which promote a greater understanding of international cultures and languages in Australia.
 The College also works to sustain and expand its current provision of information on student security and safety from pre-departure programs, arrival and orientation through to graduation; and encourages students themselves to act on this information by taking safety precautions whenever possible.

 ACAP has established a Quality Framework, which sets out the common principles, criteria and processes for quality assurance at ACAP.
 This framework is reflective of Australian Government regulatory and quality standards for sustainable and responsible tertiary education.
 The framework blends the provision of consistent, quality, learning and pedagogy with the need for continuous improvement.
-For further information on ACAP’s Quality Framework contact ACAP’s Quality and Accreditation services at [email protected].
+For more information on this framework, please click here.